-This section provides an overview of the countermeasures used in different countries that can have an important impact on reducing young novice driver risk.
+This section provides with an overview of the countermeasures used in different countries that can have an important impact on reducing young novice driver risk.
 These countermeasures are associated with age of access, driver training and testing, enforcement and communication.

-Introductory issues related to these countermeasures include questions of whether :
+Introductory issues related to these countermeasures include questions of whether:

-- Countermeasures should focus on young drivers only or should the measures be directed at all novice drivers? - How to assess effectiveness?
+- Should countermeasures focus on young drivers only or should the measures be directed at all novice drivers? - How should effectiveness be assessed?
 Are measures that are effective because they reduce the crash rate also 'acceptable' countermeasures? - What is the contribution of general safety measures to young driver safety? - What is the potential contribution of non-safety policy measures?